BITSS/ACRE/book/docs/05-robust.md

    - Imputations
    - Other (specify as "methods - other")

 Once finished, transcribe all the information on analytical choices into a data set.
-For the `source` field type "original" whenever the analytical choice is identified for the first time, and `file_name-line number` every time that the same analytical choice is applied subsequently (for example if a analytic choice is identified for the first time in line 103 and for a second in line 122 their respective values for the `source` field should be `original` and `code_01.do-L103` respectively).
+For the `source` field type “original” whenever the analytical choice is identified for the first time, and  `file_name-line number` every time that the same analytical choice is applied subsequently (for example if a analytic choice is identified for the first time in line 103 and for a second in line 122 their respective values for the `source` field should be `original` and `code_01.do-L103` respectively).

 The resulting data base should have the [following structure](https://docs.google.com/spreadsheets/d/1nZuJSHswbZgaaIfBcyIUGPwG-WIP8zE1Oambud-WoDc/edit?usp=sharing):